AdamVStephen/MARTe2-doctools/README.md

 2. CfgToCfg.ex : transforms an application description from cdb/json/xml to cdb/json/xml
 3. CfgToDot.ex : generates a series of several graphviz (dot) graphs which describe parts of the application

+See [this](doc/overview.md)  detailed explanation with an example application.

 ## CfgToDot

 A MARTe2 application is defined in several stanzas which describe respectively :